AbshkPskr/Zomato-Reviews-Analysis/Readme.md

 # Zomato Review Analysis
-A Dashboard demonstrating Sentimental analysis of customer reviews of top restaurent located in NCR.
+**A Dashboard demonstrating Sentimental and Emotional analysis of top rated restaurants reviews located in NCR.**

+**The data is Scraped form the [zomato website](https://www.zomato.com/ncr/top-restaurants) using BeautifulSoup and web scraping techniques.
+And the application is build using dash(a python library used to build interactive dashboard applications) which uses ploty.js as frontend to generate vizualizations.
+The project is deployed on pythonanywhere.
+Watch the live demo [here](http://abshkpskr211.pythonanywhere.com/).**

 ![ZRA](https://github.com/AbshkPskr/Zomato-Reviews-Analysis/blob/master/ZRA%20Dash.png?raw=true)
 ### Packages used